 Once you have identified a department and research advisor, you can begin the application process.
 The application is on the School of Graduate Studies website.

-You will also need to complete a Planned Program of Study (PPOS), which needs to be signed by your advisor, the chair of the department and Dean Anderson in UGS.
-BS/MS should students must complete a paper copy of the PPOS.
-After being admitted into the MS Program, you will be able to enter the PPOS online in SIS.
+You will also need to complete a Planned Program of Study Form (PPOS), which needs to be signed by your advisor and Dean Anderson in UGS.